reza-keshavarz/Learn-Blockchain/README.md

 	this will add the previous transactions to the blockchain. make sure to run part b before you want to add to the blockchain.

+<h2> The code, Explained </h2>
 The doc will be completed soon.
+But at the moment you can read the tutorial on <a href="http://ecomunsing.com/build-your-own-blockchain"> Ecomunsing </a>.